-- 5.1.3 The committee's review, their communication to the CAB's top management and the CAB's top management reasoning behind any subsequent decision relating to the committee's activities, shall be documented and available for review by the accreditation body. - 5.1.4 For CABs accredited for MSC Fishery certification, the committee shall as part of the impartiality review consider all instances where the CAB has undertaken both the MSC fishery pre-assessment and full assessment of an individual fishery.
+5.1.4 For a CAB accredited for MSC Fisheries certification, the committee shall, as part of the impartiality review, consider all instances where the CAB has undertaken both the MSC fishery pre-assessment and full assessment of an individual fishery.

 The intent of this requirement is to ensure that the CAB's impartiality procedures are robust where the CAB has undertaken both the MSC fishery pre-assessment and full assessment of the same fishery.
-It is particularly important to ensure that there are no conflicts of interest involved between the personnel involved in the pre and full assessments in line with the requirements of ISO 17065.
+It is particularly important to ensure that there are no conflicts of interest involved between the personnel involved in the pre- and full assessments, in line with the requirements of ISO 17065.
+The CAB impartiality committee is therefore required to satisfy themselves that both the pre-assessment and full assessment were carried out in an appropriate impartial and objective way.